miyako/4d-plugin-haru/README.md

 ARRAY TEXT($font_names;8)
   //Mincho on Mac, Mincyo on Windows; the plugin absorbs the difference
-  //on Window, Mincho/Mincyo (notP) seems to default to Meiryo in Edge browser
+  //on Windows, Mincho/Mincyo (notP) seems to default to Meiryo in Edge browser
 $font_names{1}:="MS-Mincho"
 $font_names{2}:="MS-Mincho,Bold"
 $font_names{3}:="MS-PMincho"